 Casey's Hotel dates back to that era, having been established in 1884, and it has been run by the same family ever since.

-It is a small, moderately priced and very hospitable family-run hotel of the kind that gave Ireland a special reputation for hospitality, and that tradition has been at the core of their business down through the years and it's been upheld with pride by the current owners, Donal and Eileen Deasy, since 1992.
+It is a small, moderately priced and very hospitable family-run hotel of the kind that gave Ireland a special reputation for hospitality.That tradition has been at the core of their business down through the years and it's been upheld with pride by the current owners, Donal and Eileen Deasy, since 1992.

 Smartly presented on the street, with fresh paintwork and tubs of shrubs and hanging plants along its frontage, the hotel is a quietly welcoming presence in the centre of the village and the contented guests relaxing over a bar meal or enjoying tea on the patio include local families as well as visitors.